Hellinho85/AdvancedC-HW/README.md

 Call the StringMagic method to compare if the 2 strings end on the same character;

-5) Create a publisher class called Trainer that:
+Task no.5 - Create a publisher class called Trainer that:

 Has delegate that returns void and accepts one string parameter;